AlirioLau/metalkit.github.io/_posts/2017-10-31-working-with-particles-in-metal-part-2.markdown

 }
 ```

-> Note: we devide the `x` coordinate by `10` to gather particles inside a small horizontal range, while we multiply the `y` coordinate by `10` for the opposite effect - to spread out the particles vertically a little.
+> Note: we divide the `x` coordinate by `10` to gather particles inside a small horizontal range, while we multiply the `y` coordinate by `10` for the opposite effect - to spread out the particles vertically a little.

 The next step is to create a sphere that will serve as the particle's mesh: